 Individual Claims Filed for Damages to Business Owners on Ocracoke and Hatteras Islands

-- Loss of business opportunities
+- Loss of repeat business and goodwill.

 What Happened on July 27th?

 We know PCL was working under an “accelerated” schedule to finish the bridge.
 And we know they had the schematics of where the power lines were.
 We also know they accidentally cut the electrical lines to these islands.
 Based on our research and sources, we believe PCL was clearly negligent and is at fault for forcing tens of thousands of vacationers to evacuate.

 Governor Roy Cooper apparently agrees.
 He stated in a WUNC interview,